apache/spark/python/docs/source/user_guide/pandas_on_spark/options.rst

-                                                        that method throws an exception. compute.default_index_type      'distributed-sequence'  This sets the default index type: sequence, distributed and distributed-sequence. compute.distributed_sequence_index_cache 'MEMORY_AND_DISK_SER'   This sets the default storage level for temporary RDDs cached in distributed-sequence indexing: 'NONE',
+                                                        that method throws an exception. compute.default_index_type      'distributed-sequence'  This sets the default index type: sequence, distributed and distributed-sequence. compute.default_index_cache     'MEMORY_AND_DISK_SER'   This sets the default storage level for temporary RDDs cached in distributed-sequence indexing: 'NONE',
                                                         'DISK_ONLY', 'DISK_ONLY_2', 'DISK_ONLY_3',
                                                         'MEMORY_ONLY', 'MEMORY_ONLY_2', 'MEMORY_ONLY_SER',